bluequest/nexus-unity/README.md

 Hey ya'll!

-Here is a first-draft of our attribution API and an example Unity project showing how a purchase and attribution flow might be put together!
+Here is a first-draft of our attribution API and an example Unity project showing how a purchase and attribution flow might be put together.

 Please remember that this API is in early beta and subject to change quite a bit over the coming days.

-And if there are any questions please shoot me a note, [I'd love to chat!](mailto:dusty@nexus.gg), or just open a issue.
+Any if there are any questions please shoot me a note, [I'd love to chat!](mailto:dusty@nexus.gg).

 ## Sample API Documentation
 - https://app.swaggerhub.com/apis-docs/nexus-gg/Attribution/1.0.1-oas3#/